The Queen of Flow

 The Queen of Flow (La Reina del Flow) is a Colombian telenovela produced by Sony Pictures Television and Teleset for Caracol Televisión.
 It is a musical telenovela based on the genre of reggaeton.
 The series stars Carolina Ramírez, Carlos Torres, and Andrés Sandoval.

 On 9 October 2018, Caracol Televisión confirmed that the show has been renewed for a second season.
 The second season premiered on 26 April 2021.
-On September 17, 2024, the series was renewed for a third season.
+On 17 September 2024, the series was renewed for a third season that premiered on 13 January 2026.